 The ever-changing landscape of recording and media technology requires a teaching approach that empowers students' flexibility and adaptation.
 Rather than focusing on how to use a specific piece of equipment or software package, students receive the theoretical background that will help them approach novel situations and the latest technology with confidence and expertise.
 Students can apply their knowledge and skills to develop their own techniques and creative solutions.

-This track is ideal for students who aspire to work in the commercial music industry as a composer, arranger, and producer and allied fields of audio production in studio and live music settings.
+This track is ideal for students who aspire to work in the commercial music industry as a composer, arranger, or producer in studio and live music settings.
 The track provides significant training in music theory with experience both in traditional and commercial approaches.

 Kurt Sander's compositions have been performed in 15 countries on five different continents.
 Much of his choral and instrumental work takes its inspiration from the sublime dimensions of the Eastern Orthodox faith and the richness of its artistic traditions.